R4Z0R-1111/R4Z0R-PORTSCAN/README.md

 > The use of the tool is only legal if the IP addresses or websites you scan are your own, or you have a written permission to scan them!
 A portscan is otherwise not legal!
 And you may be liable for it!

+## How does the Tool work?

+The tool works quite simply!
+You enter the IP address for which you want to perform a scan!
+Then you enter which is the first port you want to scan, and which is the last port you want to scan!
+It will then scan all ports between the first and the last, and it will check if one of these ports is open.
+The results are then sent to the console in table form at the end of the scan!